-1. Your newest book Different Beasts is a fiction novel, but is there any element of reality in the twelve stories?
+1. Your newest book Different Beasts is fiction, but is there any element of reality in the twelve stories?

 I’ve often looked to news items and current events as sources for ideas, so many of these stories did begin, however loosely, in reality.
 I suspect these stories have the same relationship to reality as most fiction: many of them were sparked by a real-life event or person, but over time they evolved into their own beasts, wholly separate from the facts that inspired them.
 This is true to different degrees, depending on the story.
 For instance, the anti-immigration protagonist in “Little Flags” is based on a real person, whom I read about in an article years ago.
 I stole and modified a few facts, then imagined the rest.
 That said, I’ve found that (sadly) with a couple of the stories, reality has sort of caught up with the fictional elements.
 Stories like “Little Flags” and “Lehaki Sinking” appear to be more realistic now than they were when I began writing them.